Cities in Motion 2 Review

 Cities in Motion 2 6.5

 Without proper mass transportation options, cities would be unable to grow in size and population.
-Imagine the 8.3 million residents living in New York City trying to get around the city without the extensive bus and subway systems in place.
-The city would essentially shut down and it would cease to be “The City That Never Sleeps.”
+Imagine the 8.3 million residents living in New York City trying to get around without the extensive bus and subway systems in place.
+The city would essentially shut down and cease to be "The City That Never Sleeps."
 Your job in Cities in Motion 2 is to develop and implement a complete urban mass transit system for a multitude of cities in desperate need of improvement in order to grow and flourish.

-Things won’t be as easy as plopping down a bus depot or subway station, leaning back in your office chair and watching your “cims” (clever) go on with their lives.
-At the start of a scenario, cities are devoid of life with a minimum amount of cims roaming around and cars driving through the streets.
+Things won't be as easy as plopping down a bus depot or subway station, leaning back in your office chair, and watching your "cims" (clever) go on with their lives.
+At the start of a scenario, cities are devoid of life with a minimum number of cims roaming around and cars driving through the streets.
 Featuring a complete day and night cycle, expect to see heavier traffic during the morning and evening rush hours and lighter traffic throughout midday.

-The cities evolve dynamically depending on what areas have adequate mass transit options, as well as excellent traffic flow.
-It’s a real treat to see how the once empty city begins to evolve and thrive with cars and people filling the streets.
+The cities evolve dynamically depending on which areas have adequate mass transit options, as well as excellent traffic flow.
+It's a real treat to see how the once-empty city begins to evolve and thrive with cars and people filling the streets.
 Roads can be completely demolished and rebuilt as you please, although an upgrade option would have been a nice addition instead of having to demolish everything first.
 An assortment of colored charts and overlays play an important factor when deciding where to place the various mass transit options.
-Setting up a system allowing the cims to move efficiently from “where they live” to “where they work” is the key to a successful city.
-You may have the most efficient transit schedule, but if it doesn’t get people where they have to go, it is essentially useless.
-Don’t forget about the weekends too.
-People need to be able to travel to some “fun” places as well.
+Setting up a system allowing the cims to move efficiently from "where they live" to "where they work" is the key to a successful city.
+You may have the most efficient transit schedule, but if it doesn't get people where they have to go, it is essentially useless.
+Don't forget about the weekends too.
+People need to be able to travel to some "fun" places as well.

 Trams and subways require additional tracks to be built, proving to be a much more difficult task than establishing a network of buses – with subways being the most difficult.
-I’ve found that placing tram tracks down the center of road dividers allows for both car traffic and the trams to work together efficiently.
+I've found that placing tram tracks down the center of road dividers allows for both car traffic and the trams to work together efficiently.
 In practice, this works for straight roads, but when trying to connect two pieces of track to form a curve, I was met with some hardship.
-For obvious reasons, tracks can’t have sharp turns, which may require city blocks to be rebuilt if you indeed on using a tram system.
+For obvious reasons, tracks can't have sharp turns, which may require city blocks to be rebuilt if you intend on using a tram system.

 There are only a handful of campaign levels requiring various objectives to be met, such as covering a set percentage of the city with new transit options before moving on to the next scenario.
 The included Sandbox mode allows players to mess around in a city with an unlimited amount of cash, but without the constraints of having objectives.
 Cities in Motion 2 features an intriguing cooperative mode that alleviates the slower pace of playing the game alone, by allowing up to six players to work cooperatively to build the ultimate transit system.
-If you are adventurous, the map editor allows you to setup your own city, but be warned the in-game menu system can be quite clumsy.
+If you are adventurous, the map editor allows you to set up your own city, but be warned the in-game menu system can be quite clumsy.

 Simply Put